 The SMC project entailed the development of multiple SMC ore bodies and involves a shift in the base of operations from the St. Jude Mine (2019) to the Sunday Mine (2021).
 The Sunday Mine Complex is the Company's core resource property and in July 2021 was assigned "Active" status when mining operations were restarted.
 Underground development began in August 2021 following mine ventilation, power upgrades, and increasing explosive capabilities.
 The first target was the extension of the drift (tunnel) 150 feet to reach the first surface exploration drill hole to access the GMG Ore Body (GMG).
 Early results were positive as drilling toward the GMG resulted in the location of oregrade material within thirty feet of the existing mine workings.
 Notably, only limited exploration drilling has been done in this area due to the mountainous terrain on the surface above.
 As drifting proceeded, very high-grade ore continued to be intersected through the drift path and on both sides of the drift.
 As a result, the team shifted from development to mining.
-From December 2021 to March 2022, over 3,000 tons of uranium/vanadium ore was mined from the drift.
-The mining contractor calculated grades based upon scintillometer sampling of each 10-ton truckload.

 At the end of March 2022, the mining contractor engaged by Western decided to retire from contract mining operations.
 Thereafter, Western began the acquisition of a full complement of mining equipment and personnel to take over mining operations.
 Western's transition from employing a mining contractor to building an in-house mining operation has now been completed.
 Since this transition began in spring 2022, additional employees have been hired to support mining operations and mining equipment and vehicles have been acquired to support deployment of two (2) fully equipped mining teams.
 The equipment has been prepared for operations and readied for deployment; site infrastructure upgrades have been finished.
 In early 2023, the mines were reopened for ventilation and infrastructure upgrades.
-Mining operations are restarting in April 2023 and will initially involve additional development of the GMG Ore Body, stockpiling of high-grade ore and underground drilling/exploration to define additional production zones.
+Mining operations restarted in April 2023 and will initially involve additional development of the GMG Ore Body, stockpiling of high-grade ore and underground drilling/exploration to define additional production zones.
 The next project will be similar in scope but on the St. Jude Mine target areas defined during the 2019/2020 work project.